 Spring has finally arrived, and since April showers have already begun to bring the May flowers, I have blossoms on my mind!
 Every year I look forward to seeing the rainbow of bright colors, and smelling the fresh sweet scent of all kinds of flowers.
 And every year I try to find creative ways to bring the outdoors in.
-Since flowers are on my mind, I want to share two ways I have already brought a bit of Spring inside: a simple DIY Hanging Flower Vase craft, and an easy way to add the fresh scent of flowers to your laundry!
+Since flowers are on my mind, I want to share two ways I’ve brought a bit of Spring inside: a simple DIY Hanging Flower Vases craft, and an easy way to add the fresh scent of flowers to your laundry!

 DIY Hanging Flower Vases

 These hanging flower vases are simple and chic and are perfect for barbecues, picnics and weddings, or to bring a bit of Spring indoors.
 Empty baby food jars are hung in a window then filled with water and your favorite flowers.
 Having seen a similar craft in Good Housekeeping a couple of years back year, I couldn’t wait to give it a try!

 What You Will Need to Make Hanging Flower Vases

 Instructions for Making DIY Hanging Flower Vases

 Begin by gluing two strips of the 1/4″ colorful ribbon around each baby food jar.
 I chose purple because it is my favorite color.
 You can use hot glue, craft glue or, as I did, Super Glue.

 Once that is done, form the “handle” by taking 2 pieces of floral wire and twisting them together for added strength.
 Next bend the wire into a ‘U’ shape, then make a hook shape on each end of the wire.
 The ‘hooks’ will be used to attach the “handle” to the jars.